learn-co-students/hs-zhw-shoes-layout-v-000/README.md

 ---
 tags: layout, positioning, float, display, column structure, clearfix, clear, kids
 language: html, css
-resources: 0
+type: lab
+level: 2
 ---

 # ZHW Shoes Layout

-This challenge asks that you work in teams to create the website page shown in the provided image.

-## Tasks

-1. Fork this repository.
-2. Clone your fork.
-3. cd into your local forked copy of the repository.
+You've been hired as a designer to write the code for a shoes website.
+The company has provided a spec for what the site should look like in `MOCKUP.jpg`.
+You'll want to open up `index.html` in the browser to check the changes your making.

-4. Write the necessary CSS in the css/layout.css file to create classes for the different possible columns to make up a three column grid.
+Write the necessary CSS in the `css/layout.css` file to create classes for the different possible columns to make up a three column grid.
 One column should take up one-third, another two-thirds, and another all three-thirds.
 Make use of clearfix and clear to avoid issues.
-Use the image file MOCKUP.jpg as a reference to build the index.html page as it appears.